Bureau of Diplomatic Security: Fugitives

 The fiscal 2019 budget plan saw an 11% cut to overall diplomatic security in fiscal year 2020, with 18% specifically cut from embassy security, construction, and maintenance.

-Assistant Secretaries of State for Diplomatic Security
+Assistant secretaries of state for diplomatic security

-The head of the Bureau of Diplomatic Security (DS) is the Assistant Secretary of State for Diplomatic Security.
-Assistant Secretaries within the State Department are allowed to use the title of Ambassador.
+The head of the Bureau of Diplomatic Security (DS) is the assistant secretary of state for diplomatic security.
+Assistant secretaries within the State Department are allowed to use the title of ambassador.
 For the heads of the DS predecessor (SY) see the Diplomatic Security Service (DSS) page.